 When her kids got older, Lauren, a former lawyer, chose to pursue her longtime love for musicals.
-She wrote book and lyrics for two original productions in her hometown before moving to New York to pursue a Master’s degree in musical theatre writing at NYU’s Tisch School for the Arts.
+She wrote books and lyrics for two original productions in her hometown before moving to New York to pursue a Master’s degree in musical theatre writing at NYU’s Tisch School for the Arts.

 Tell us a little about your background…